ryanknutson/glypeparser/README.md

 Parses Glype logs (or possibly other logs containing urls) into compressed, readable formats.

 ### Usage

+No need to install, just run from any directory or move to /usr/local/bin/.

 glypeparser.sh {arguments}

 ```-h Show this help message and exit.```